 Past performance is no guarantee of future returns.
 The performance of an index is not an exact representation of any particular investment, as you cannot invest directly in an index.

-Source: Bloomberg, 29 July 2022 to 31 August 2022.
+Source: Bloomberg, 31 March 2023 to 28 April 2023.
 Bloomberg indices are used as proxies for each exposure.